 A number tables and figures are scattered throughout.
 Johansen isn’t cluttering the text with these additions; they help him illustrate key points wherever he chooses to use them.
 He envisions dire possibilities for our species in the near future but thinks those who lead us away from those dark days will be those who are practicing full spectrum thinking.
 The research mentioned earlier is unique thanks to its lack of traditional academic restriction; Johansen surveys the entirety of our culture to help make his case and references the usual resources, such as scientific data and/or research, and popular culture alike.

 It is impossible to exaggerate how hyper-aware Johansen is of the world around him.
 Many will come away from reading Full Spectrum thinking nothing escapes his note and there’s scarcely anything he hasn’t done.
 Some of this is, naturally, due to the inherent confidence of Johansen’s authorial voice.
-Without the lack of a quantifiable system or series of steps for readers to follow so they might achieve full spectrum thinking, the book could slump into a sort of nebulous meditation on human potential.
+Without the quantifiable system or series of steps for readers to follow so they might achieve full spectrum thinking, the book could slump into a sort of nebulous meditation on human potential.
 It hasn’t happened here.
 Johansen structuring the book the way he has gives his ideas a real shape a lesser writer would fail to impose on the material.

 He ends things on an optimistic note.
 It is a pervading emotion throughout the book despite its darker turns.
-Full Spectrum Thinking: How to Escape Boxes in a Post-Categorical World is the latest book in Johansen’s bibliography and demands the same respect, if not more, than her finest preceding work.
+Full Spectrum Thinking: How to Escape Boxes in a Post-Categorical World is the latest book in Johansen’s bibliography and demands the same respect, if not more, than his finest preceding work.
 Bob Johansen’s accomplishments as a workshop leader for global corporations, universities and nonprofits, his time as IFTF (Institute for the Future) President, and ten published books establish credentials that demand you take him seriously.
 Full Spectrum Thinking: How to Escape Boxes in a Post-Categorical World rewards its readers.